thefrontside/microstates/README.md

 //> { firstName: 'Homer J', lastName: 'Simpson' }
 ```

-This mechanism provides is the starting point for integration between Observables ecosystem and Microstates.
+This mechanism provides the starting point for integration between the Observables ecosystem and Microstates.

 # The Vision of Microstates

-What if switching framework was easy?
+What if switching frameworks were easy?
 What if a company could build domain specific code that worked across frameworks?
 Imagine what it would be like if you tools stayed with you as you progressed in your career as an engineer.
 This is the world what we hope to create with Microstates.

 ## Shared Solutions